The power of pain education!

 This awareness campaign focuses on the power of pain education.
 It can give everyone – professionals and the public alike – an understanding on what works and what doesn’t.

 You don’t need to be a pain expert to help people in this situation.
-‘Pain Education: Good Move!’ encourages all professionals to follow three steps:
+‘Pain Education: Good Move!’ encourages all professionals to explore the following three steps.

 The report also found that many of the professionals working alongside these people didn’t know pain was the number one factor, instead citing a lack of motivation and cost as the main reasons.